adityasangani/Notes/cassandra.md

 2. What is a Partitioner?
 A partitioner is responsible for determining how data is distributed across nodes.
 It decides which node stores a particular row by computing a hash of the partition key.
+- WHERE clause on any field other than partition key would require a scan of all partitions on all nodes, which is quite inefficient.
+- ALLOW FILTERING: Is scanning over all partitions allowed? (in case if all the columns in PRIMARY KEY is not used in WHERE clause, ALLOW FILTERING clause has to be used).
+- In Apache Cassandra, the ALLOW FILTERING clause allows you to query columns that are not part of the primary key or not indexed.
+Without ALLOW FILTERING, Cassandra rejects inefficient queries to prevent performance issues.
+-

 ## Insert Syntax
 - Requires a value for each component of the primary key, but not for any other columns.